tgirke/rcf/rates.md

 # Startup packages for new PIs

-* $30K (N=1 HPC node) or $45K (N = 2 HPC nodes) or $60K (N=3 HPC nodes) and so on.
+Standard startup packages in the amount of $30K (N=1 HPC node), $45K (N = 2 HPC nodes), $60K (N=3 HPC nodes) and so on are available.
 Cost can be covered by initial complement of new PIs.

 * N HPC node(s): owned by lab for 5 yrs and administered under priority queueing model.
 After this time the node becomes part of the shared HPCC cluster resources.

-    * each node with 32* Intel CPU cores (64* logical cores), 512GB RAM and Infiniband interconnect. *the core numbers might nearly double when newer and less expensive Intel chip sets will be released this year.
+    * Each node with 32* Intel CPU cores (64* logical cores), 512GB RAM and Infiniband interconnect. *the core numbers might nearly double when newer and less expensive Intel chip sets will be released this year.
-    * or alternative node architecture (e.g. GPU) available upon request
+    * Alternative node architecture (_e.g._ GPU) are available upon request

 * HPCC subscription fee of $1000 covered for 5 yrs
 * Big data storage of 10TB ($1000/yr) covered for 5 yrs; other buy-in options exist to support much larger data storage needs
-* Custom solutions are supported upon approval by HPCC
+* Custom startup packages are supported upon approval by HPCC